'A Lot Of Gray Area': A Legal Expert Explains 'How To Read The Constitution'

 On what the Constitution says about the president's duty to execute or enforce laws

 I think most people are surprised: The Constitution doesn't say anything about separation of powers, or checks and balances, or even the separation of church and state.
-But the way it's broken down is: There are three vesting clauses of the Constitution.
+But the way it's broken down is, there are three vesting clauses of the Constitution.
 The legislative branch makes laws; the executive branch enforces those laws.
 That's what the Constitution says.
 That being said, there's a lot of squishiness in the Constitution.
 And this is where we have to be quite vigilant to make sure that each branch doesn't step over too far over the lines of what it's supposed to do, and that that branch, when it does, gets checked by the other two branches, and ultimately by the voting public. ...

 We see it, I think, a lot with migrants at the border, with Trump making the announcement there's going to be widespread enforcement of immigration laws.
 That is a determination, again, that individual prosecutors leading up to the president get to make, and the American public can say: Listen, that's not what we want our government to do.
 And the response would be to, of course, vote a different person into office.
 But I think the bigger issue these days has to do with Congress being feckless, really, in enforcing its own prerogative of oversight of the executive branch.
 We've seen not just under the Trump administration, but for decades a steady accumulation of power in the presidency.
 So Congress has to itself be vigilant to ensure that it retains its authority through the public to make sure that we don't have a king in this country.
-'Cause fundamentally, our founding fathers and mothers didn't fight and die in the revolution to make sure there was more power in the presidency.
+'Cause fundamentally, our Founding Fathers and mothers didn't fight and die in the revolution to make sure there was more power in the presidency.

 On the fragility of the Constitution, or its susceptibility to erosion